BY MOLLY | EVERYTHINGSHIHTZU.COM

 Should you hear and see this it means an emergency visit to your Vet as quickly as possible, as it could result in permanent damage.

 If you ever looked into a Shih Tzu's mouth you have seen that they have a lot of teeth.

 With so many teeth overcrowding can become a problem in their small mouths.
 This can lead to crooked teeth, gum disease and tooth decay.

-This is why regular brushings and yearly dental cleanings from your Vet are so important.
-Simply brushing your dogs teeth can help keep these issues to a minimum.
+This is why regular teeth brushings and yearly dental cleanings from your Vet are so important.
+Simply brushing your pup's teeth can help keep these issues to a minimum.